vectordotdev/vector/docs/usage/administration/validating.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

+If validate fails, Vector will exit with a `78`, and if validate succeeds Vector will exit with a `0`.

 You'll notice in the second example above you can pass the `--require-healthy` flag to also run health checks for all defined sinks.